Dsg2/Random-tools/README.md

 # Random-tools
-collection of random maybe useful stuff.
+Collection of useful stuff.

-Everything can be downloaded right here, and no administrative rights is needed to use the tools.
+Everyone should have them on their computer.

+These are all portable, and not updated to the latest versions.